google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

 ## Creating and opening a cache

 To open a cache, use the `caches.open(name)` method, passing the name of the cache as the single parameter.
-If the named cache does not exist it will be created.
-This method returns a `Promise` that will resolve with the `Cache` object.
+If the named cache does not exist it is created.
+This method returns a `Promise` that resolves with the `Cache` object.

     caches.open('my-cache).then((cache) => {
       // do something with cache...